aGotelli/Projet1/README.md

 in the package. (see [Compute Twist](#S-Compute)).

   Concerning the key_node, there no need of any package or installation.
-However, the control of the robot is less accurate then when unsing a joystick.
+However, the control of the robot is less accurate then when using a joystick.